 - carvotan acetone, also minty, as in angelica.

 - dihydrocarveol as in black pepper and black tea, and

-- the bitter terpinol, - mainly occurring in the seeds - as in cranberries.
+- the bitter terpinol, - mainly found in the seeds - as in cranberries.

-This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck.
-Can be eaten raw and added at the last minute, and is delicious in vegetable salads and in desserts or with fruit.
+This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as crustaceans and shells, white fish, salmon, white butter sauces, veal, pork and duck.
+Can be eaten raw or added at the last minute, and is delicious in vegetable salads and desserts or with fruit.

-In India, it is preferred to use the pepper called triphal (Marathi) or triphala (Gujarati) 'pure', that is, not in combination with other spices.
+In India it is preferred to use the pepper called triphal (Marathi) or triphala (Gujarati) 'pure', that is to say not in combination with other spices.
 Triphal is mainly used in fish dishes, just like in Vietnam, where the mountain pepper is eaten with grilled fish, with grilled or dried meat and with smoked buffalo meat.
-Sometimes meat is rubbed with ground mountain pepper to make the meat easier to keep.
+Sometimes people rub meat with ground mountain pepper to make the meat more durable.

-Roast the whole fruit.
-Crush the fruit to release the seeds.
-It is best to mortar these, and the seed shells are best ground.
-Just like the whole berries (with seeds), if crispy roasted beforehand.
+Roast the whole fruits.
+Crush the fruits to release the seeds.
+It is best to mortar these and grind the seed casings.
+Just like the whole berries (with seeds), provided they are roasted until crispy in advance.